silviagiadapiol/hangman/README.md

     - Description: Returns all players ordered by victories/losses ratio (with ties broken by the number of victories).

  - **get_game_history**
     - Path: 'game_history/{urlsafe_game_key}'
     - Method: GET
-    - Parameters: get_game_history
+    - Parameters: urlsafe_game_key
-    - Returns: HistoryForm.
+    - Returns: StringMessage with the sequene of guesses and answers of a game
-    - Description: Returns a 'history' of moves for each game>.
+    - Description: Returns a 'history' of moves for each game.

  - **get_average_attempts_remaining**
     - Path: 'games/average_attempts'